joshuagreenslade/CSCD01/README.md

 # team06-Project
 Project created for team06

-We have decided to put our write-ups in an html page.
+We have decided to put our write-ups a website.
 The website can be viewed at https://cscd01-winter2017.github.io/team06-Project/Site/

 The about tab is where we introduce our team, it contains our team's strengths and goals.